1. Home

 Defining standard properties

-As explained in the theory section, objects in BriefBuilder (e.g. spaces or systems) can have particular properties (e.g. size or capacity).
-You can create these on the detail view of an object, but you can also predefine them in the requirements settings menu.
+As explained in the theory section, objects in BriefBuilder (spaces, systems, processes etc.) can have particular properties (e.g. size, capacity or width).
+You can create these properties as object-specific properties on the detail view of an object, but you can also predefine them as standard properties in the requirements settings menu.

-Below, we will explain how to do this.
-You can also watch the video.
+In this articlem we will explain how to do this.

 Settings menu